davigmacode/animated_repeatable/README.md

 * Provides control over animation behavior with properties like:
   * `repeat`: Number of times to repeat the animation loop (-1 for infinite)
   * `pause`: Whether to pause the animation.
+  * `continuity`: Controls whether the animation should maintain continuity when paused.
   * `mirror`: Whether the animation should play forward, then backward in a mirroring effect.
   * `reverse`: Controls the initial animation direction (forward or backward)
   * `transition`: The LoopTransitionBuilder function that defines the animation behavior.